-Secondary Patient Contacts = 235 total

-Secondary Patient Contact (SPC): SPC can be obtained at the SCNM Medical Center, the Neil Riordan Center for Regenerative Medicine, Community Extended Sites or Elective Off-Sites.
+(ii) Secondary Patient Contacts = 235 total Secondary Patient Contact (SPC): SPC can be obtained at the Sonoran University Medical Center, the Neil Riordan Center for Regenerative Medicine, Community Extended Sites or Elective Off-Sites.
 SPC is defined as non-primary contact with patient during the initial or follow-up medical visit.
-Secondary student clinicians assist primary student clinicians in the care of patients with the role being defined by the supervising physician.
+Secondary student clinicians assist primary student clinicians in the care of patients with the role being defined by the supervising provider.
 Contact with patients via email and/or follow up telephone calls are not considered secondary patient contacts.
-In order to earn SPC, student clinicians must be assisting the primary student clinician with patient care.
+To earn SPC, student clinicians must be assisting the primary student clinician with patient care.

-Primary Patient Contacts = 225 total
+(iii) Primary Patient Contacts = 225 total

 Primary Patient Contacts (PPC): Only one student may be assigned the responsibility of primary status for any given patient.
-PPC can only occur on-site in SCNM Medical Center, the Neil Riordan Center for Regenerative Medicine, or Community Extended Sites.
-PPC is defined as direct contact with patient during the initial medical visit, follow up medical visit, or a paid phone consult appointment within the SCNM Medical Center or Community Extended Site facility.
+PPC can only occur on-site in the Sonoran University Medical Center, the Neil Riordan Center for Regenerative Medicine, or Community Extended Sites.
+PPC is defined as direct contact with patient (in-person, phone or telemedicine) during the initial medical visit, follow up medical visit, or a billable phone consult or telemedicine appointment within the Sonoran University Medical Center or Community Extended Site facility or other approved location.
+Simulated patient encounters (i.e., mock cases) may count towards the primary patient contact total (no more than 45).
 Contact with patients via email and/or follow up telephone calls are not considered primary patient contacts.

-Primary and Secondary Student Clinicians
+(b) Primary and Secondary Student Clinicians

-In general, a student is considered a secondary student during the first year on clinical rotations and a primary student during the second year on clinical rotations.
 Upon completion of the secondary student competencies, assigned during the first year on clinical rotations, a student will be permitted to progress to the role of a primary student.
 Please, read "Progression from Secondary to Primary Student Clinician" for more information.

-General Expectations of the Secondary Student Clinician:
+(c) General Expectations of the Secondary Student Clinician